-50,000 Safer is a program to increase pharmacogenetic testing access for thousands of at-risk patients and their families.
-It is based on the idea that, with predictive science, safer prescribing is possible, reducing poor medication-related health outcomes and hospitalizations — a billion-dollar economic issue in the U.S.
+50,000 Safer is a program to increase pharmacogenetic testing access for thousands of at-risk patients and their families who live in the U.S. The program is based on the idea that, with predictive science, safer prescribing is possible – – reducing poor medication-related health outcomes and hospitalizations.

 - Eligibility: Find out if pharmacogenetic testing is right for you

 - Frequently Asked Questions (FAQs)